 Focusing your awareness on the present moment seems like it should be easy, but for many of us, it’s anything but.
 How often do you obsess over past mistakes, or anxiously look ahead to an anticipated future event?
 Or, perhaps even more commonly, finding yourself distracted by your phone or TV, and not focusing on anything at all?

 Advocates for mindfulness certainly don’t say that you must never do any of these things.
-Bu never focusing on the moment can be quite taxing on one’s mental health.
-And conversely, mindfulness has tremendous, scientifically demonstrated benefits to one’s mental state.
+Bu never focusing on the moment can be quite taxing on one’s mental and physical health.
+And conversely, mindfulness has tremendous, scientifically demonstrated benefits to one’s body and mental state.

 But again, what is mindfulness?
 What does it mean to focus your attention on the present?
 Take a moment, step back, and simply take note of how you feel.
 Are you feeling anxious, energized, frustrated, happy?
-Keep in mind, as well, that mindfulness isn’t just about your mental state.
+Keep in mind, as well, that mindfulness isn’t just about being aware of your emotions or mental state.
 Scan your body, noticing how you feel.
 Maybe your foot is itchy, or your shoulder is sore.
 Perhaps you feel particularly physically relaxed.
 Good or bad, simply notice it.